 It’s up to you to decide.
-The default style of most academic writing is dry and often impenetrable.
+The default style of most academic papers is dry and often impenetrable.
 But students can have their own style so long as it meets the rubric.

 ‘I have seen the writing be consistently dry in the sciences.
 I have seen students of history and politics have greater flexibility in using color adjectives and descriptors as long as the writing is Grade 16 level.
 The real answer I tell my students when they try to be good at writing and to use Shakespearean language is ‘it depends on your chair and your committee and what they want and will tolerate.’

 However, not abuse with too theory-heavy.
 It is one that prioritizes the original research findings rather than being dominated by preliminary chapters: literature review, methods chapter, discussion.